KevinMarquette/kevinmarquette.github.io/_draft/powershell-pscustomobject.md

     $myObject.PSObject.TypeNames.Insert(0,"My.Object")

 I recently discovered another way to do this from this [post by /u/markekraus](https://www.reddit.com/r/PowerShell/comments/590awc/is_it_possible_to_initialize_a_pscustoobject_with/).
-I did a little digging and more posts about the idea from [Adam Bertram](http://www.adamtheautomator.com/building-custom-object-types-powershell-pstypename/) and [Mike Shepard](https://powershellstation.com/2016/05/22/custom-objects-and-pstypename/) where they talks about this approach:
+I did a little digging and more posts about the idea from [Adam Bertram](http://www.adamtheautomator.com/building-custom-object-types-powershell-pstypename/) and [Mike Shepard](https://powershellstation.com/2016/05/22/custom-objects-and-pstypename/) where they talks about this approach where you can define it inline.

     $myObject = [PSCustomObject]@{
         PSTypeName = 'My.Object'